Aidantb8/Homelab/README.md

 - **Debian12 VM**: A VM solely dedicated to running and managing Docker containers, primarily through the Portainer WebUI.
 - **REMnux VM**: A specialized VM for malware analysis.
 REMnux is a Linux distribution tailored for reverse-engineering and analyzing malicious software.
 This VM uses tools like Ghidra, IDA Free, and various static and dynamic analysis utilities.
 - **Kali VM**: A VM for penetration testing and ethical hacking, equipped with tools like Metasploit, Burp Suite, and Nmap for comprehensive security assessments.
+- **Arch Linux**: Arch is a bare-bones, independently developed linux distro, known for it's lack of 'ease of use' tools.
+Due to it's minimalismm and lack of preinstalled tools or configurations, it's highly customizable and a common choice for "ricing" or heavily customizing a linux distribution.

 ---

 ### Network Configuration

 - **Tailscale**: Configured with IP forwarding and LAN subnet advertising.
 Provides remote access to the NAS and Jellyfin server through the Tailscale IP address.
+- **Headscale**: A selfhosted alternative to Tailscale, also based on WireGuard.
+I'm planning on changing to this as my primary VPN for accessing my network remotely, but while I configure it I'm keeping the Tailscale service running.
 - **Hostname Management**: Hostnames of Docker containers can be directly edited through Portainer's Network settings.
+- **VLAN Management**: (tbd) Managed through _ , setting 4 distinct VLANs.
+The VLANS consist of: Untrusted LAN, Trusted LAN, IOT LAN, and Outward Facing Service LAN.

 ---